yetanalytics/lrsql/doc/aws.md

 #### EC2 Key-Pair (optional)

-If you foresee needing to access the servers directly you'll want to have the name of the EC2 Key-Pair of your choice ready to provide during deployment.
+If you foresee needing SSH access to the servers directly you'll want to have the name of the EC2 Key-Pair of your choice ready to provide during deployment.
+In practice if you wish to ssh into the servers you will likely also need another EC2 instance (not covered in this guide) in a public subnet, because the servers themselves will be deployed into private subnets inaccessible from the internet directly.

 ### Step 2: Networking (optional)